blundell/polkiemon/README.md

 2. Add an offline mechanism so the application can work even with no network.
 3. Add some animations (fade in/fade out animations, etc)
 4. Add an option to search for a Pokemon by name.

+// I have not done landscape designs, you get less details in landscape.